innoventix-solutions/animated_rating_feedback/README.md

 # 📦 animated_feedback_rating with TTS 🔊

-**A beautiful, animated Flutter package** to collect ratings and short feedback easily with TTS! 🔊 Supports **emoji**, **icons**, and **dynamic feedback options** with smooth animations ✨
+**A beautiful, animated Flutter package** to collect ratings and short feedback easily with TTS!🔊 Supports **emoji**, **icons**, and **dynamic feedback options** with smooth animations ✨

 ---